 Men who want to maintain good health should eat a varied diet rich in nutrient-dense foods, that includes wild-caught seafood or an omega-3 supplement.
 But that is easier said than done.
 Stress, poor and convenient food choices, and lack of physical activity can all cause men to be deficient in certain nutrients.

 We are all unique, so it’s critical to find out which of these supplements will work best for you.
 This convenient online survey can help determine what you might be lacking nutritionally, and provide a personalized daily vitamin regimen.

-If necessary, upping the intake of vitamin D, magnesium, boron, omega-3’s and saw palmetto extract can support energy, help promote sexual health, and generally enable men to live healthier lives.
+If necessary, increasing the intake of vitamin D, magnesium, boron, omega-3’s and saw palmetto extract help support energy, help promote sexual health, and generally support men's health.